 Our student leaders put together socials, service activities, and Bible studies, and we join together once a week for worship and to hear a message from the Bible.

 Simon Stokes is a graduate of Covenant Theological Seminary, where he received two Master’s degrees: one for divinity and the other for counseling.
 Originally, he hails from Dothan, Alabama and graduated in 2006 from Emory University where he pursued a degree in International Studies.
 After college, Simon worked as an RUF intern at Auburn University.
 It was here that he developed a heart for college students, as well as deciding to enter vocational ministry.
 Simon is married to Katie, who grew up in Memphis, Tennessee and received a degree in graphic design from Auburn University in 2008.
 Whether it be movies, TV, or books, Simon loves stories in any genre.
 He also enjoys playing sports and board games.
 Sometimes he wins.
 Both he and Katie are hoping that North Carolina will make them “outdoorsy”.
-They have one child, Emory.
+They have two little girls, Emory and Caroline.